ihrke/balancinator/intro.md

 The Balancinator was developed within the [Prestige Project](https://uit.no/research/prestige) (2018-2021) at UiT The Arctic University of Norway, a research and intervention project with the goal to promote gender balance in research leadership.
 It builds on Duarte, Melina, Adrianna Kochanska & Torill Nustad (2020).
 Gender distribution beyond coarse measurements: Balancing gender distribution in professorship positions at the UiT from 2020 and forward.
 Report 01/2020.
 Prestige Project (2018-2021/281862), SKK.

 The Balancinator is still under construction.
-If you any questions or feedback for improvement please contact Lilli Mittner: lilli.mittner@uit.no
+If you have any questions or feedback for improvement please contact Lilli Mittner: lilli.mittner@uit.no